FilmColors/VIAN/_docs/source/user_interface/interface_detail/classification/classification.rst

 Classification
 ==============

 The Classification Window is the tool for annotating the Objects with the corresponfing Vocabulary you intend to.
-In order to be able to perform this task, you need to have two steps already have done:
+In order to be able to perform this task, two steps must already have been performed:

 - The :ref:`segmentation` of your movie and
 - The Setting up of an :ref:`experiment`